Hey-Programmers/learn-javascript/00_expressions_variables/B_expressions_exercise/README.md

 ## Walkthrough

 Watch the walkthrough in it's entirety so you don't miss out on any knowledge.
-Still watch the full walkthrough even if you were able to complete this exercise easily, I may drop some tips.
+Still watch the full walkthrough even if you were able to complete this exercise easily, so you don't miss any tips.
 Watch it in 1.5x speed if you like.